Step 1

 D) Identify potential risks

-1. List potential risks
+1. List the potential risks

-• Failure of the selected software
+• Bankruptcy of the selected software

 • Changes in legislation